dmayerdesign/vex/README.md

 Vex integrates with [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) to allow you to visualize your app's state over time, including the ability to time-travel through your app's history.

-To configure DevTools, simply call `setUpDevTools` with an optional `DevtoolsOptions` as the only argument.
+To configure DevTools, simply call `setUpDevTools` with an optional `DevToolsOptions` as the only argument.

 In Angular, `setUpDevTools` must be invoked inside of an `NgZone#run` callback, like so: